abhishek-kumar2/AngularDirectiveExample/README.md

 5. communicationBetweenDirectives.html  => Communication between directives example
 6. isolateScope.html                    => Isolation of scope with directives examples
 7. isolatedScope@.html                  => Isolated scope using @ example

+In real life use of directives examples

-8. shoppingCart.html	                => Shopping cart example using directive
+1. shoppingCart.html	                => Shopping cart example using directive